-Included in the disposal of NEC Ltd, as set out in I. above, building assets held in National Exhibition Centre (Developments) Plc (NEC (Developments)) in respect of Halls 17-20 formed part of the sale.
-These assets have been included as Assets Held for Sale at the year end.
+Included in the disposal of NEC Ltd, as set out in I. above, were building assets held by National Exhibition Centre (Developments) Plc in respect of Halls 17-20. formed part of the sale.
+These assets have been categorised as Assets Held for Sale within the Group Financial Statements.